 The program is also involved with our OPTI, Michigan State University College of Osteopathic Medicine (MSUCOM) Statewide Campus System, for 36 academic days that are completed one academic day per month in various topics ranging from cardiology and colposcopy to office management and medical ethics.
 Additional modules from the Statewide Campus System are available to the residents online; for example in sleep medicine.
 Also, a course in Osteopathic Medicine Principles is taught in conjunction with Detroit Wayne County Health Authority and the Michigan State University COM faculty in osteopathic medicine.
 In addition to the Statewide Campus Days, the Family Practice Residency also will have additional academic programs of two to four hours per month in topics that are pertinent to family medicine that do not duplicate but enhance those covered by the Statewide Campus.

 Derrick A. Williamson, D.O., is the Program Director for the Authority Health Family Medicine Program.
-He is certified in Internal Medicine by the AOA, and a member of the American Osteopathic College of Family Practice, and Michigan Association of Osteopathic Physicians.
-Dr. Williamson practices Internal Medicine, with the Phoenix Medical Group in Southfield, MI.
+He is certified in Family Medicine by the AOA, and a member of the American Osteopathic College of Family Practice, and Michigan Association of Osteopathic Physicians.
+Dr. Williamson practices Family Medicine, with the MSU/Popoff Clinic as their Clinical Director, in Detroit, MI.
 Dr. Williamson is a Clinical Associate Professor at Michigan State University College of Osteopathic Medicine and also is the Clinical Professor for the Botsford Hospital Residency Program.
 He believes strongly in community outreach and being politically involved in the profession.
 He is a graduate of Michigan State University College of Osteopathic Medicine.

 Richard Bryce, D.O., is the Associate Program Director of the Authority Health Family Medicine Program.
 Dr. Bryce is a member of the Family Medicine clinical faculty at Henry Ford Health System, and is a family practitioner at Community Health and Social Services (CHASS), a Federally Qualified Health Center, both in Detroit.
 Dr. Bryce is also assistant professor at the Michigan State University College of Osteopathic Medicine.